pace-neutrons/Horace/documentation/user_docs/docs/manual/Simulation.rst

    and accept equal sized arrays that contain the x1, x2, ... values.

-- ``p`` should be a row-vector containing the parameters needed by the function.
+- ``p`` is a row-vector containing the parameters needed by the function.

 - ``'all'`` is used if you wish to calculate the intensity from the function over the whole domain covered by the input dataset.
-In other words, your dataset may contain gaps due to the trajectory of the detectors through reciprocal space, but you may wish to simulate the scattering even in the gaps.
-This option applies in the case of dnd objects, but not sqw objects.
+In other words, your dataset may contain gaps due to the trajectory of the detectors through reciprocal space, but you may wish to simulate the scattering even in the gaps to get a complete image.
+This option only applies in the case of ``dnd``, but not ``sqw`` objects.

 sqw_eval
 ========